 It’s frequently exposed to sharp or abrasive food items, such as:

 - potato chips

-You doctor may recommend this test if you have symptoms of GERD (gastroesophageal reflux disease).
-The test measures how often and for what length of time acid enters the esophagus.
+You doctor may recommend this test if you have symptoms of gastroesophageal reflux disease (GERD).
+The test measures how often and for what length of time stomach acid enters your esophagus.

-GERD is a chronic disease of the digestive system caused by bile or acid backing up from your stomach.
+GERD is a chronic disease of the digestive system caused by the backward movement of stomach acid containing substances up from your stomach.
 This causes the following symptoms:

-- heartburn (acid indigestion in your stomach, chest, or abdomen)
+- Heartburn: acid indigestion symptoms in your stomach, esophagus, chest, or upper abdomen

-In infants, this test can also be used to check for digestive disorders that could cause excessive crying.
+In infants, esophageal pH monitoring can also be used to check for stomach acid reflux issues.

-Your doctor will pass a fine tube down your throat into your esophagus.
-At the end of the tube is a tiny pH meter.
-It calculates the amount of acid present.
+Your doctor will pass a fine tube through your nostril, down your throat, and into your esophagus.
+A tiny pH meter is at the distal end of the tube.
+It measures and calculates the pH to reflect the amount of acid present.

-You will return home with the tube in place.
-For the next 24 hours, you will make notes of:
+You’ll return home with the tube in place.
+For the next 24 hours, you’ll keep a diary that tracks: